 |CLASS PARTICIPATION||Workshop contribution||

 A performance of work-in-progress, within the workshop in Week 5.
-This is formative assessment only; the mark awarded will not count towards the final mark for the module.

 |EXAM||Final performance: individual||

 A formal performance of the repertoire prepared during the course of the module.
 This mark is awarded for the student's individual performance.
 (This is the same examination as 'Final Performance: group'.)
 The examination will be held in Week 12 of the semester.

 11 weekly sessions, each lasting 2 hours.
 Some of this time is spent in unsupervised rehearsal.